 - Add the squid and/or cuttlefish, fry for around 3 minutes, stirring all the time until golden-brown in colour.

-- Add the chopped tomato and the garlic in the middle of the paella.
-Leave to fry on a low flame for a few minutes.
+- Add the chopped tomato and the garlic to the pan and leave to fry on a low flame for a few minutes.

-- Mix all the ingredients we have in the paella, fry and stir frequently.
+- Mix all the other ingredients to the pan to fry and stir frequently.

 - Add the paprika, mix and stir all the ingredients together just for a minute then add the rice.
-Fry and Stir 1 minute more on a low flame and then add the saffron.
+Fry and stir for one minute more on a low flame and then add the saffron.

 - Add the hot fish stock to the paella, salt and increase the heat to the maximum the first 5 minutes.
-Then 8 minutes approx. at medium heat and 4 minutes approx. at low heat. (depends on the kind of rice used)
+Then 8 minutes approximately at medium heat and about 4 minutes at low heat, depending on the kind of rice used.

 - Once you can see the rice starting to come through from under the fish stock, it's time to put in the seafood.
-Start with the mussels and cook on a low heat for about 10 mins (you could cover the pan) until all are opened.
-Add the prawns/shrimps and heat through.
+Start with the mussels and cook on a low heat for about 10 minutes (you could cover the pan) until all are opened.
+Finally, add the prawns/shrimps and heat through.